Python Type Conversion

 print(result) # Output: 7.5

-Implicit Conversion Example: Concatenating String and Integer
+Implicit Conversion Example: Boolean to Integer

 python